MrMicrotus/Terminalic-calculator-Ver-1.0-/README.md

 # Terminalic-calculator-Ver-1.0-
-In this repository is calculator in terminal
+This is a calculator with terminal style this calculator is under GPL v3 license